 We are lucky enough to have Gina sharing a post on one of her many outdoor adventures.
 Find a fun tutorial below on how to make musical instruments from nature walk treasures and upcycled materials.

-This week she is also giving away a copy of the book that inspired her quest, 15 Minutes Outside: 365 Ways to Get Out of the House and Connect with Your Kids.
+This is the book that inspired her quest, 15 Minutes Outside: 365 Ways to Get Out of the House and Connect with Your Kids.
 Gina explains:

 This book is a must-have if you are a mom that loves to be outdoors, or aspires to be.
 It challenges the reader to spend at least 15 minutes outside with your children each and every day.
 It is divided by seasons and contains useful tips, along with structured and unstructured activities to do during those times.